Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: System Model

 Navigating within an unknown environment can be viewed as sequential decision-making using partial observations.
 The agent's state is given by its authentic pose $p_t$ that remains hidden, and only partial information $o_t$ collected by sensors is available for decision-making at each time step.
-The state transition as shown in the actuation model presented in \Cref{sec:win} is Markovian: $p_{t+1}=p_t + a_t$.
-Hence, the WIN task is a partially observable Markov decision process (POMDP), with the observation kernel too complicated to be analytically modeled.
+The state transition as shown in the actuation model presented in Section II-B is Markovian

+Hence, the WIN task is a partially observable Markov decision process (POMDP), with the observation kernel $o_t$ being too complicated to be analytically modeled.